 Constant exposure to stress can cause physical problems such as headaches, constipation, diarrhea, chest pain, insomnia, and grinding teeth.
 Left unchecked, stress can increase a person’s risk of high blood pressure, heart disease, diabetes, and obesity.
 “It’s also thought to play a role in autoimmune disease,” Mazure adds.
 Stress has also been linked to a weakened immune system, causing people to be more susceptible to catching colds and other infections.

-Mazure offers tips for interrupting and reducing our stress—during the pandemic and after—that can be applied to everyday life.
+Mazure offers tips for interrupting and reducing our stress that can be applied to everyday life.

 Prioritize exercise and a balanced diet.
 “By now this advice might seem worn out.
 But those two things are important—they really are,” Mazure says.
 Altering your routine to include walking, running, biking, aerobics or yoga classes, and trying to bring more fruits, vegetables, and whole grains into a daily diet are not small changes or easy ones, but they can reduce stress and improve the way you feel, she says.

 - Establish a routine.
 Studies have shown that the predictability of routine can help fight the out-of-control feelings that stress can cause.
-“The reality is increasingly clear that this pandemic is unlikely to have a rapid resolution,” Mazure says.
-“We need to build a personal structure or routine that is rewarding and that brings us a sense of control.”
+“We need to build a personal structure or routine that is rewarding and that brings us a sense of control,” Mazure says.